UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

       # Make a sine wave
       sample_start = 0
       sample_stop  = 100
-      t = range(sample_start, sample_stop) # interpret at 1s, 2s, 3s, ...
+      t = range(sample_start, sample_stop) # interpret as representing 1 s, 2 s, 3 s, ...

    :python:`t` will produce numbers 0, 1, 2, 3, up to :python:`sample_stop-1`, and we as humans can think of these as representing time points, 0 second, 1 second, and so on.

    .. danger::

       There is a better way of doing this!
-The :python:`range` function can only make interger time points (1 s, 2 s, 3 s, and so on).
-In Lab X we'll use :python:`numpy` arrays to do the same time, and this is probably nearly always what you would actually want to do.
-We included this example here to give an Electronic Engineering example early on, even if you learn better ways of achieving the same functionality later on.
+The :python:`range` function can only make integer time points (1 s, 2 s, 3 s, and so on).
+In :ref:`Lab E <lab_e>` we'll use :python:`numpy` arrays to do the same thing, with a number of other benefits.
+Using :python:`numpy`  is probably nearly always what you should actually do.
+We've included this example here to give an Electronic Engineering example early on, even if you learn better ways of achieving the same functionality later.

    To implement the equation :math:`V_{out}(t) = A \sin (2\pi f t)` we need a :math:`\sin` function, and the number :math:`\pi`.
-These are avaiable in the Python :python:`math` module.
+These are available in the Python :python:`math` module.
 This is the part of the Python `standard library <https://uom-eee-eeen11202.github.io/notes-part1/chapters/software_development_tools/libraries.html#standard-library>`_.
 This is a built-in part of Python, but you need to explicitly add it to your code with the :python:`import` function.

    Add the code below to your function.